JostK/blastAMR/README.md

 To get started, you can visit the one and only [wiki page](https://github.com/STFS-TUDa/blastAMR/wiki).

-> [!NOTE]
-> If you're using OpenFOAM v2206 or newer, please switch to the `v2212` branch.
-The `master` branch is for OpenFOAM v2112
-> and earlier versions for now.
-See #6.

 ## Objectives

 - Have a reasonable Load-balanced AMR for 2D/3D OpenFOAM meshes in the **ESI fork**.